Skip to main content

 AI and children

-The City of Helsingborg is evaluating their chatbot Laiban.
-Laiban is already in use in the municipal day care centres, responding to childrens’ daily questions about meals, playtime, pick-up times and more.
+The City of Helsingborg is evaluating its chatbot Laiban.
+Laiban is already in use in municipal day care centers, responding to children’s daily questions about meals, playtime, pick-up times, and more.
 It is designed to complement the teachers’ role, enabling children to develop independently.
-The city is exploring AI opportunities to extend the scope of the chatbot, keeping the childrens’ rights at the core.
-Is it possible to use AI to develop a platform to objectively assess childrens’ development?
-Accessibility, independence, social and environmental sustainability are key focus areas.
+The city is exploring AI opportunities to extend the scope of the chatbot, keeping children’s rights at the core.
+Is it possible to use AI to develop a platform to objectively assess children’s development?
+Accessibility, independence, and social and environmental sustainability are key focus areas.

 The municipality of Lund is evaluating the UNICEF policy recommendations against their existing policies.
 This will inform which working processes would benefit from applying AI.
 One of the real-time project candidates in Lund is the design of a new playground.
 How can AI encourage more movement and more play?
 Or promote inclusion, equal rights and integrity?
 The team is applying the principles defined in the AI for Children policy guide already in the concept development.